vkorbes/ellenkorbes.github.io/_includes/talks.md

 November, 2017 — A talk about kicking off a career in tech.
 At a Python Floripa meetup, at SENAI CTAI.
 [Video](https://www.youtube.com/watch?v=DgwFkclhnIM).

 #### Ready To Go (Workshop)
-November, 2017 — A full day hands-on workshop about Golang.
-At the GopherCon BR conference.
+November, 2017 — A full day hands-on workshop about Golang, presented alongside Daniela Petruzalek.
+At GopherCon Brazil, in Florianópolis.
+Content available [here](https://github.com/ellenkorbes/ready-to-go).